solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 an appropriate candidate for alerting:**

 -   Does it matter?
 Is the issue symptomatic of a real problem or issue influencing the overall health of the application?
-For example, do you care whether the CPU utilization is high on the resource?
+For example, does it matter whether the CPU utilization is high on the resource?
 Or that a particular SQL query running on a SQL database instance on that resource is consuming high CPU utilization over a sustained period?
-Because the CPU utilization condition is a real issue, you should alert on it.
-But you don't need to notify the team, because it doesn't help point to what is causing the condition in the first place.
+If the CPU utilization condition is a real issue, alerts should be fired when it occurs.
+Although an alert will fire, the team will still need to determine what is causing the alert condition in the first place.
 Alerting and notifying on the SQL query process utilization issue is both relevant and actionable.

 -   Is it urgent?
 Is the issue real, and does it need urgent attention?
     If so, the responsible team should be immediately notified.